Billy Abbott: 2008–present

 In recent years, Billy has regained closeness with his Abbott siblings, however in early 2016, Billy starts a relationship with Phyllis Summers, although she is married to his half brother, Jack Abbott.
 This ends up wrecking the relationship between Jack and Billy, and Phyllis ends up breaking up with Billy, although Jack later divorces her.
 Billy and Phyllis continue to deny their feelings for one another, leading Billy back to his ex-wife, Victoria Newman, however after sharing a passionate kiss with Phyllis, he goes back to her, upsetting Victoria.

 In 2017, the closeness of Jack and Phyllis, as well as Jack distancing himself from Billy, leads Billy back to Victoria, but neither one are able to connect on a personal level, so they decide to thrive, as well as they can in a business relationship.
 As Jack continues to hurt Billy, he also starts to hurt the company he's working for, which is owned by Victoria Newman, Brash and Sassy.
 Billy manipulates Jacks mother, Dina Mergeron (who is struggling with the early stages of Alzheimer's), and takes a picture of her password, to later hack into Phyllis's Jabot computer.
 Phyllis finds out about this, and kicks Billy out of the house.
-After awhile, Phyllis and Billy forgive one another, however, Phyllis has a one-night stand with Nick Newman, and in retaliation, Billy sleeps with her daughter Summer Newman, leading to the end of their relationship.
+After a while, Phyllis and Billy forgive one another, however, Phyllis has a one-night stand with Nick Newman, and in retaliation, Billy sleeps with her daughter Summer Newman, leading to the end of their relationship.

 In 2019, Billy rekindles his relationship with Victoria and they end up getting married again.
 Soon after, Billy appears to start having some mental health issues when Adam returns to town alive.
-He starts to blame Adam for Delia’s death again and begins to have nightmares and dreams about his dead daughter.
+He starts to blame Adam for Delia's death again and begins to have nightmares and dreams about his dead daughter.
 It becomes evident that Billy is suffering from a split personality disorder and tries to run Adam down with his car but is rescued by Kevin and Chloe from making that mistake.
 He is placed at the Chancellor boathouse where he finally battles his demons.